-- ☐ Have you created an internal and external stakeholder map for key communications (e.g. considering staff, customers, suppliers, regulators, etc.)? - ☐ Do you have a clear communications strategy that can be implemented in a crisis to protect your reputation and maintain the trust of your stakeholders? - ☐ How are you communicating with your employees? - ☐ How are you keeping employees regularly informed about the latest updates and guidance? - ☐ How are you providing reassurance and consistent messaging to all staff and showing a duty of care? - ☐ How are your crisis communications aligned with your organisation's culture and communications requirements? - How can best practice approaches be tailored to suit your organisation?
+- ☐ Have you reviewed and updated your communications strategy to align with the wider response strategy to protect your reputation and maintain the trust of your stakeholders? - □ Have you identified the ongoing and emerging reputation risks and opportunities - □ Are you able to track the ongoing engagement with your internal and external stakeholders (e.g. considering staff, customers, suppliers, regulators, etc.)? - □ Have you reviewed the effectiveness of communication to your employees? - Are your regular updates to employees regular and in line with the latest updates and guidance? - ☐ How are you providing reassurance and consistent messaging to all staff and showing a duty of care? - ☐ How are your crisis communications aligned with your organisation's culture and communications requirements? - How can best practice approaches be tailored to suit your organisation?